- 1 of

 Here’s one that’s popular with locals and potentially easy on your wallet: the First Fridays arts festivals.
 Much of the action on the first Friday of the month is in the Arts District, north of the Strip and south of Fremont, but there are events all over downtown.
 It’s a great break from the typical Vegas madness.

 Stroll Through the Neon Museum

-If you really want a flavor of Vegas Past, check out this outdoor ‘boneyard’ for old-school neon signs.
-It’s a nonprofit space dedicated to preserving these signs, and it has fascinating guided tours.
+If you really want a taste of Vegas Past, check out this outdoor ‘boneyard’ for old-school neon signs.
+The nonprofit space is dedicated to preserving these signs, and it has fascinating guided tours.